-It is also better to visit little and often, so going for a long weekend or a few days every few weeks rather than for a longer trip just twice a year.
+It is also better to visit little and often: going for a long weekend or a few days every few weeks rather than for a longer trip just twice a year.

 Modern technology makes keeping in contact much easier.
-Don’t shy away from email or webcam – they open up a whole new world.
-With webcam, for example, you will be able to see your family, and in the case of young children keep up with them as they grow.
+Don’t shy away from email or webcams – they open up a whole new world.
+With webcams, for example, you will be able to see your family, and in the case of young children, keep up with them as they grow.
 It makes the pain of separation less sharp.

-Having so much free time after living a working life can be wonderful, and at first being in France is likely feel an extended holiday.
+Having so much free time after living a working life can be wonderful and, at first, being in France is likely to feel like an extended holiday.
 But for many people, as time goes on there is a growing need to give some shape to each day or else life starts to feel a little aimless.

 Living together 24/7